equinix/terraform-equinix-fabric/examples/port-2-alibaba2-connection/README.md

 # Fabric Port to Fabric Alibaba Profile Connection

-Here is a guide with step-by-step instructions for creating a connection using the Equinix Terraform Provider and the Alibaba Terraform Provider.
+This is a step-by-step guide for creating a connection using the Equinix Terraform Provider and the Alibaba Terraform Provider.
 By following these steps, you will be able to:

 1. Setup a connection through Equinix Fabric.
 2. Configure and accept the connection in the Alibaba Portal.
 3. Manage resources effectively using Terraform.
-4. Handle cleanup operations effciently
+4. Perform cleanup operations efficiently

 ### Step by Step Instructions for Fabric Port to Fabric Alibaba Profile Connection